reframejs/reframe/docs/overview.template.md

 ###### Quick but flexible

-Once you fully eject Reframe, your app will not depend on Reframe anymore but only on state-of-the-art and do-one-thing-and-do-it-well libraries.
+Once you fully eject Reframe, your app will not depend on Reframe anymore, and will only depend on state-of-the-art and do-one-thing-and-do-it-well libraries.

 Meaning that you have the same flexibility as if you would implement your app from scratch on top of these do-one-thing-and-do-it-well libraries.